 Look for a circular (or hexagonal) pattern of bright stars around the moon these next few nights.
 Just be sure to look at dusk and nightfall, because the Winter Circle stars will sink below the horizon by early evening.

 The Winter Circle can be seen from around the world, although its orientation with respect to the horizon will be different, depending on where you are.

-No matter what part of Earth you’re standing on, though, this same pattern of bright stars will surround the moon on April 19.
+No matter what part of Earth you’re standing on, though, this same pattern of bright stars will surround the moon around April 19 to 21.

-If you’re in the Southern Hemisphere, notice the sky’s brightest star – Sirius – will appear at the top of the Circle and the star Capella at the bottom (if you can see Capella at all; it’s far to the north on the sky’s dome).
+If you’re in the Southern Hemisphere, notice that the sky’s brightest star – Sirius – will appear at the top of the Circle and the star Capella at the bottom (if you can see Capella at all; it’s far to the north on the sky’s dome).

-Bottom line: Use the moon on April 19, 2018, to find the bright stars of the Winter Circle!
+Bottom line: Use the moon on April 19 to 21, 2018, to find the bright stars of the Winter Circle!